Bass Lesson 21 Modulating

 Modulating is going from one key to another

 Music theory is meant to help you, not suffocate you.
-A musical person can find a very convincing exception to every musical rule.
-There always seems to be a way to play something in a way it sounds good – even when theory books scream that it’s not possible.
+It shows you possivbilities you would not have seen otherwise.
+It is also so that a musical person can find a very convincing exception to every musical rule.
+There always seems to be a way to play something in a way that sounds good – even when theory books scream that it’s not possible.
 I don’t mean to discourage you, it’s really good to study theory.
-You’ll get a lot of ideas you would not have had otherwise.
-When you know enough about theory, you’ll deviate from it in a ‘responsible’ way, you’ll know exactly what you’re doing and have a good reason for it (and the good reason always is: it just sounds better you’re way).
+You’ll get a lot of new ideas.
+When you know enough about theory, you’ll deviate from it in a ‘responsible’ way, you’ll know exactly what you are doing and have a good reason for it (and the good reason always is: it just sounds better your way).

 The most popular way to modulate in jazz is by using a two-five-one.
 By this I mean modulating by using chords built on the second, fifth and first step of a scale (see the previous lesson).
 The seventh chord is built on the fifth step of a scale and if you take the time to play it on the piano, you’ll here that it almost forces you to play the chord built on the first step of that scale afterward.
 It’s impossible to disregard the very clear character of the seventh chord and because of this, it is an ideal chord to provide (a new) harmonic direction.
 The chord that is built on the second step of a scale and is played before the seventh chord can be seen as the first step toward playing the seventh chord.
 The minor or half diminished chord on the second step just makes the modulation more smooth.